Adil Anwar: Light-Welterweight

 Following his success with Prizefighter in 2012, Anwar began to call out then British light-welterweight champion Ashley Theophane for a title fight he had been pursuing since the previous year.
 Shortly after, Theophane lost the title to challenger Darren Hamilton.

 Whilst Anwar waited to compete for the British title he won two official British championship eliminators before going on to win the vacant British Masters Gold light-welterweight title.
 He will finally fight for the British light-welterweight title against Darren Hamilton in July 2013.
-Anwar lost via unanimous decision to Hamilton at the Echo Arena, judges scored the bout (118-112, 117-112 & 116-113) all in favour of Hamilton.
+Anwar lost via unanimous decision to Hamilton at the Echo Arena, judges scored the bout (118–112, 117-112 & 116–113) all in favour of Hamilton.

 Light middleweight

 Anwar fell further down the ranks and was looking at getting back into the mix of British super welterweights.
-Anwar's next scheduled fight was in September 2013 against 35 year old Simone Lucas (4-18-3, 1 KO).
-Anwar lost a 4-round decision after the referee scored the bout (39-37).
+Anwar's next scheduled fight was in September 2013 against 35 year old Simone Lucas (4–18–3, 1 KO).
+Anwar lost a 4-round decision after the referee scored the bout (39–37).

-Going back down to welterweight, Anwar went back to winning ways on 28 March 2014 against Lazslo Fazekas (18-12-1, 13 KOs), referee scored it 40-37 in favour of Anwar.
+Going back down to welterweight, Anwar went back to winning ways on 28 March 2014 against Lazslo Fazekas (18–12–1, 13 KOs), referee scored it 40–37 in favour of Anwar.

-Anwar next fought for the vacant International Masters Silver welterweight title on 9 May 2014 in Sheffield against Chad Gaynor (14-1, 7 KOs).
+Anwar next fought for the vacant International Masters Silver welterweight title on 9 May 2014 in Sheffield against Chad Gaynor (14–1, 7 KOs).
 Anwar lost via 2nd-round TKO following a combination of head shots.

 Return to Welterweight

-After nearly a year out without having fought, Anwar made another attempt for a comeback in March 2015 against Ryan Hardy (7-4, 0 KOs).
-After 8 rounds it went to the referees' scorecard who had it at (79-72) in favour of Adil Anwar.
-This took Anwar's record to 21 wins with 4 losses.
-Anwar fought again two months later in a losing attempt against Dale Evans (9-2-2, 3 KOs).
-After 8 rounds the referee scored the fight 77-73.
+After nearly a year out without having fought, Anwar made another attempt for a comeback in March 2015 against Ryan Hardy (7–4, 0 KOs).
+After eight rounds it went to the referees' scorecard who had it at (79–72) in favour of Anwar.
+This took Anwar's record to 21 wins with four losses.
+Anwar fought again two months later in a losing attempt against Dale Evans (9–2–2, 3 KOs).
+After eight rounds the referee scored the fight 77–73.
 Anwar was down in the 6th and twice in the 8th round.

 Anwar took nearly another year out before returning to the ring on 18 March 2016 at Elland Road against Sylwester Walczak (4-20, 0 KOs).
-The bout stopped after round 1, Walczak quit on his stool claiming he had injured his left shoulder.
+The bout stopped after round one, Walczak quit on his stool claiming he had injured his left shoulder.

-Anwar fought on 7 May at the Manchester Arena on the undercard of Crolla vs. Barroso in a 10-round bout for the vacant WBC International Silver welterweight title against Shayne Singleton (22-1, 7 KOs).
+Anwar fought on 7 May 2016 at the Manchester Arena on the undercard of Anthony Crolla vs. Ismael Barroso in a 10-round bout for the vacant WBC International Silver welterweight title against Shayne Singleton (22–1, 7 KOs).
 Anwar was knocked down in round one, although he managed to win the next few rounds more aggressively, he was down again in the 8th round and the referee stopped the fight.

 Anwar revealed that he would travel to Spain to challenge Jose Del Rio on 18 March 2017.
-He lost the fairly close bout via a 10 round unanimous decision with the judges scorecards reading 98-92, 98-95, 96-94 all in favour of Del Rio.
+He lost the fairly close bout via a 10-round unanimous decision with the judges scorecards reading 98–92, 98–95, 96-94 all in favour of Del Rio.